15 Songwriting Articles That Might Just Change Your Life

 I’ve split these articles into four categories to help you know where to start depending on what you’re looking to improve in your songwriting.

 A lot of people tell me that lyric writing is a mystery to them.
 Well, let it be no more.

 My one-stop guide to the most common song form – and the Internet’s favorite article on verse-chorus structure.

-The most important songwriting idea that nobody talks about.
-(And applies to all genres.)
+Probably the most important songwriting idea that we should all be talking about more often.
+(And that applies to all genres.)

 What is Prosody?
 Witchcraft?
 Voodoo?
-The way you make your lyrics and melody work together?
-Read this article to find out.
+The way you make your lyrics and melody work seamlessly together?
+This article explains.

 What It Means to Be an Artist